 The Bollywood Dance Team is focused on introducing Bollywood dancing, a unique and exciting culture of dancing inspired by the huge film industry, to the Bates campus and nearby community.
 We provide numerous workshops for Bates students and community members, and have performances throughout the year which are open to any student regardless of their dancing background.
 In this way, we hope to foster an energized and open dancing space, while sharing a cultural experience.

-The Circus Club aims to bring the newly flourishing art form of circus to Bates College.
-We explore different areas of circus, primarily aerials (such as silks and aerial hoop) and juggling, in addition to acrobatics, unicycling, diablo and other skills.
-Through weekly meetings, we work on strength, flexibility, and technique in a relaxed but focused setting tailored to the interest of club members.
-Circus Club is open to everyone of all levels of experience, and we are happy to help anyone with a passion learn the arts of circus!
+The Circus Club brings the newly flourishing art form of circus to Bates College.
+We explore different areas of circus, primarily aerials (such as silks and aerial hoop) and juggling, in addition to acrobatics, unicycling, walking on stilts, diabolo, and other skills.
+Through weekly meetings, we work on strength, flexibility, and technique in a relaxed, low-pressure setting tailored to the interest of club members.
+Circus Club is open to everyone of all levels of experience (many of our members have no prior circus experience at all), and we are happy to help anyone learn the arts of circus!

 The purpose of Bates Dance Club is to create an all-inclusive community of dancers that fosters exploration in an informal, but supportive environment.
 It serves as a way for students with both a general interest in dance as an extracurricular activity and a more specific interest in choreography and performance to have a platform for pursuing those passions.
 Bates Dance Club is an all-encompassing entity that is dedicated to the exploration of multiple dance styles at various levels of commitment and intensity, depending on the goals set by its members.
 Overall, the club provides a place for experimentation for dance enthusiasts, integrating and connecting Bates dancers on campus and with the greater New England dance community.